Chapter 2: Fundamentals of Organic Structures

 2.6.1 Intermolecular Forces

-In organic chemistry, the understanding of physical properties of organic compounds, for instance, boiling point (b.p.), molecular polarity and solubility, is very important, as it provides us with helpful information about how to deal with a substance in the proper way.
+In organic chemistry, the understanding of the physical properties of organic compounds, for instance, boiling point (b.p.), molecular polarity and solubility, is very important, as it provides us with helpful information about how to deal with a substance in the proper way.
 Those physical properties are determined by the intermolecular forces involved.
 Intermolecular forces are the attractive forces between molecules that hold the molecules together; they are an electrical force in nature.
 We will focus on three types of intermolecular forces: dispersion forces, dipole-dipole forces and hydrogen bonds.

 Dispersion Forces

 Dispersion forces (also called London forces) result from the instantaneous dipole and induced dipole of the molecules.
 For nonpolar molecules, the constant shifting and distortion of electron density leads to a weak, short-lived dipole at a given moment, which is called an instantaneous dipole.
-Such temporary dipoles also induce the electrons in a neighbouring molecule to be distorted, and this molecule develop a corresponding transient dipole of its own, which is the induced dipole.
+Such temporary dipoles also induce the electrons in a neighbouring molecule to be distorted, and this molecule develops a corresponding transient dipole of its own, which is the induced dipole.
 At the end, all nonpolar molecules are attracted together via the two types of temporary dipoles as shown in Fig. 2.6a.
 The dispersion force is weak in nature and is the weakest intermolecular force.
 However, since it applies to all types of molecules (it is the only intermolecular force for nonpolar molecules), dispersion forces are also the most fundamental intermolecular force.

 An instantaneous and induced dipole has a g+ and g- side as opposed to a non polar molecule